-I am in the Civil Engineering Institute in the School of Architecture, Civil and Environmental Engineering at EPFL where I was involved in research, teaching, collaboration with industry, looking for funding, sitting on committees and running a lab.
+I was in the Civil Engineering Institute in the School of Architecture, Civil and Environmental Engineering at EPFL where I was involved in research, teaching, collaboration with industry, looking for funding, sitting on committees and running a lab.
 As an Emeritus Professor since December 2020, things are a lot less hectic.

 I did my undergraduate work in Civil Engineering at the University of Waterloo, Canada in a four-month alternating study/industry cooperative program – finishing in 1978.
 This allowed me to work in structural design offices, a boundary-layer wind tunnel lab (University of Western Ontario) and for steel fabricators in Canada between 1974 and 1979.
 The British Government offered me a Commonwealth Scholarship in 1979 and I completed my PhD at the Engineering Department, University of Cambridge, UK in 1982.
 I was fortunate to be able to do this with two industrial partners (The Welding Institute and GKN).